suspect-47/suspect-47/README.md

 ## 🚀 About Me
 I’m an **analytical, experiment-driven marketer** with ~3 years of experience in:

- 📊 Digital Marketing & Analytics
+ 📊 Product Marketing & Analytics
  🚀 Growth Strategy
  📈 Project Management
  💹 Sales Strategy & Analytics